 One of the newest reasons to visit College Park Main Street near downtown is Honolulu Harry’s, which is a Hawaiian-inspired restaurant and tiki bar.
 I highly recommend checking them out.

 They serve all their drinks in a variety of tiki mugs, with the pirate being my favorite.
 The best drink I tried was the Key Lime Pie — they even put graham cracker crust on the rim.

 I was also blown away by the food here.
 There is a large selection of small plates and a few options for entrees.
 The Butter Board is definitely worth ordering.
 I also really enjoyed the Fish Dip and Spam Fries, which you cannot find just anywhere.

 Previously a courthouse with a Subway is this beautiful hotel themed bar on the first floor of the historic Angelbilt Hotel in downtown Orlando.
-Bellhop just opened in June 2022, and they are also open during the day as a coffeeshop.
+Bellhop is also open during the day as a coffeeshop.

 Discover: Orlando History